 • Medical mission work

 ...and so many more!
 There are hundreds of opportunities and places that need student missionaries.
 Visit these organizations' websites for more listings.

 All student missionaries are required to have a passport if they are leaving the United States.
 Not all locations a require a visa.
 It is important that you check your location to find out if you need a visa.
 Some locations require a visa before arriving in the country and some require you to buy a visa upon arrival.

 How do I get my ticket?

 Once you have raised the needed amount of money for your time abroad the student missions office will purchase your ticket to and from your location.

 When should I check into my flight?

-It is important to make sure that you check in to your flight online 24 hours before your departure time and arrive at the airport at least 2 hours before your flight departs.
-This will significantly make the check in process smoother and less stressful for you.
+It is important to make sure that you check in to your flight online 24 hours before your departure time and arrive at the airport at least two hours before your flight departs.
+This will significantly make the check-in process smoother and less stressful for you.